Major in Journalism

 Although most people think of journalism in terms of newspapers, a major in journalism prepares you for a wide variety of careers in which gathering information and communicating it are important.
 Journalism majors are employed in fields such as reporting, editing, publishing, public relations, advertising, newspaper, television and radio, newsletters and corporate publications, writing training programs, screenwriting and writing books.

 Why study Journalism at Wayne State?

-The Journalism program at Wayne State is flexible to a student's individual needs.
-The faculty are friendly, professional and their doors are open.
+The journalism program at Wayne State is flexible to a students' individual needs.
+The faculty are friendly and professional and their doors are open.
 They like dealing with and mentoring students and take pride in helping hard working students accomplish their goals.
-Students will have the advantage of utilizing up-to-date technology in our computer lab facilities and tv production studios as well as the opportunities available through our community network of internships.
+Students have the advantage of utilizing up-to-date technology in our computer lab facilities and tv production studios as well as opportunities available through our community network of internships.

 Journalism Institute for Media Diversity

 The Journalism Institute for Media Diversity at WSU was the first of its kind and is one of the few programs in the country dedicated to increasing diversity in the area of journalism.
-JIMD awards some first semester scholarships to new students and others are available after one semester as a journalism major.
-Visit the JIMD website for more info www.jim.wayne.edu.
+JIMD awards first semester scholarships to new students and other scholarships are available after one semester as a journalism major.
+Visit the JIMD website for more.

 We have exciting changes to our curriculum!
 Please click on the curriculum guide below that reflects your declaration of major date.
 If you are not sure when you declared your major follow these steps: